 Without properly inspecting your ladders and following ladder rules, you could be at risk of serious injuries.

 Construction sites are home to some of the world’s most dangerous professions – which is why year after year, construction-related injuries land at the top of OSHA’s citation list.
-While there are a wide range of injuries that can occur on a job site, an alarming number of them involve ladders.
+The Construction Safety OSHA 29 CFR 1926.1051 is the most cited OSHA violation.
+While there is a wide range of injuries that can occur on a job site, an alarming number of them involve ladders.
 These useful tools can become a serious work hazard if not used and maintained properly.
 Something as simple as completing an inspection prior to stepping onto a ladder, or placing a lockout on a defective ladder, could potentially save a life.

 Keep workers safe and remind them that a competent person must visually inspect stepladders for visible defects on a periodic basis and after any occurrence that could affect their safe use.